MathematicGuy/RemoteObsidian/Project Skin/Personal/Language Learning/German Vocabulary.md

 	Ex: das brot, das restaurant ist hier, etc.. gender in food: die (female) - das (male)

-##### Country
++ $ Key Phrase: Say where are you from
+	**Woher kommst du ?**  (Where are you come from)
+	Ich kommen aus Vietnam

+	**Kommst du aus Taiwan ?**  (Are you come from Taiwan) ich kommen aus Japan
-replace C letter with K for country name.
++ $ Country (replace C letter with K for country name) Deutschland
-+ Wunderbar wonderful
-+ Klein small
-Deutschland
 	Österreich Austria
 	Wein Viena
 	Franchreich Franch

-#WhatTheDifferent  Woher, Wo and Wohin
-We use wo to ask where someone is - 3 ways to say Where in German
-+ "Woher"  **we use woher to ask where someone is coming from (direction toward the speaker)** woher gehst du (where are you going)
-+ "Wo" is used to ask about a static location (wo lebst du) wo bist du, Dinh (where are you, Dinh)
-+ "Wohin" **to ask where someone is going (direction away from the speaker)** Wohin fahren wir (where are we going)
+Wunderbar wonderful
+Klein small

 kommst come from
 + Ich komme